A home is decorated with Christmas lights (credit: Lisa Maree Williams/Getty Images)

 Candy Cane Lane

 Since 1949, Candy Cane Lane has been an El Segundo Christmas tradition.
-This block of houses includes a huge array of decorations including a visit from Santa on his sleigh sometime between 7 and 9pm nightly.
+This block of houses here include a huge array of decorations.
 Visitors are encouraged to donate canned food for needy families in El Segundo.
 The event runs until December 23.

 Location: 1200 block of East Acacia Avenue, look for the Candy Cane Lane sign.
 The street is closed to cars, however, nearby parking is not difficult.